marco262/my_wiki/data/dnd/class/dragonfire-adept.md

 ### Discorporating Breath of Bahamut

 At 14th level, you learn to mimic the effects of the mighty breath weapon of Bahamut.
-As an action on your turn you can produce a breath weapon that inflicts 10d10 untyped damage to those in range unless they succeed on a dexterity saving throw.
+As an action on your turn, you can produce a breath weapon that inflicts 10d10 untyped damage to those in range unless they succeed on a dexterity saving throw.
 Those that do save take half damage.
 This damage bypasses all resistances and immunities.
-If a creature is dropped to 0 hit points with this damage, it and all of its non-magical possessions turn to dust (see the disintegrate spell for details).
+If a creature is dropped to 0 hit points with this damage, it and all of its non-magical possessions turn to dust (see the _[[[spell:disintegrate]]]_ spell for details).
 Once you use this ability, you can not do so again until you finish a short rest.

 ## Tiamat